Ransomware: Be Afraid. Be Very Afraid.

 If you haven't already, implement a detailed, advanced backup system.
 A cycling daily backup with version control can squash nearly any ransomware attack.

 While small businesses can keep data intact and avoid paying ransom fees by regularly backing up files, that doesn’t necessarily mitigate additional costs incurred from legal fees, credit-monitoring services for employees or customers, or IT services.
-The best way for companies to protect themselves is by installing a strong cyber security program, such as Malwarebytes Endpoint Security, that includes both anti-malware and anti-exploit technology, which prevent ransomware attacks in the first place.
+The best way for companies to protect themselves is by installing a strong cyber security program that includes both anti-malware and anti-exploit technology, which prevent ransomware attacks in the first place.

 If you back up your files regularly, install a good endpoint security program, and keep a look-out for new anti-ransomware technology coming down the pike, you can stave off powerful ransomware attacks and save your business precious time and money responding to them.